yhau739/fun-challenge/README.md

 1. ### Pyramid-Creator

-- create a function which structure a pyramid with "x" width, where the value of "x" is defined by user.
+- Create a function that structures a pyramid with "x" width, where "x" is defined by the user.